battlebits/battle-bot-legacy/README.md

 # battle-bot
-Um bot para Discord do servidor
+O BOT do Discord Geral do Servidor.